mclaughlinliam3/NetTracer3D/source/process_menu.rst

     * I generally like to leave this enabled.
 #.
 Amount to expand nodes...
     * If a numbered is entered here, branchpoint nodes will be enlarged before they are labeled, meaning nearby ones will merge.
 This can be a way to handle an abundance of nearby nodes resulting from odd skeleton structures, although I generally feel like it can be ignored.
+#.
+Use fast dilation:
+    * Selecting this button will have the program attempt to use parallelization to 'merge nodes' (presuming that is happening at all) via the edt module instead of scipy.
+(This requires the edt module to be installed and working, see the installation doc for more info).
+    * For comparison, the not selecting this will use scipy's distance_transform_edt function to expand nodes, which will be calculated on a single CPU core and thus potentially take a while for larger images.
+The program will always fall back to this if the parallel calculation fails somehow.
+#.
+Downsample Factor:
+    * Temporarily downsamples the image to speed up calculation.
+Downsampling is done in all three dimensions by the inputed factor.
+    * Note that for branch-related functions, downsampling doesn't just speed up calculation, but may also be useful in simplifying the skeletonization of thick objects.
+The trade off is losing resolution of thin objects, which should be considered if using the downsample to alter skeletonization specifically.

 * Select 'Run Node Generation' to run this method with the desired parameters.
 The edges will be skeletonized, while the new nodes will load into the nodes channel.